-Jury mulls fate of officer who shot at 1 man but hit another

-MIAMI (AP) — A Florida jury is considering the fate of a police officer who says he fired his rifle when he mistakenly thought an autistic man was holding his caretaker at gunpoint, but the bullet instead struck and wounded the disabled man’s caretaker.
+Shooting jury clears officer on 1 count, deadlocks on others

-North Miami police officer Jonathan Aledda, who is accused of attempted manslaughter, testified this week that he thought Arnaldo Rios Soto had a gun and was holding his caretaker, Charles Kinsey, hostage in the middle of a road in July 2016.
-It turned out Soto was holding a toy truck, but Aledda insisted he never heard another message on police radio that it wasn’t a gun.
+Aledda testified this week that he thought Arnaldo Rios Soto had a gun and was holding his caretaker, Charles Kinsey, hostage.
+It turned out Rios was holding a toy truck.
+Aledda insisted he never heard another message on police radio that it wasn’t a gun.

-The Miami Herald reports the six-person jury got the case Thursday night.
 The incident gained national attention after it was partially captured on a bystander’s video.

 Authorities said Kinsey was lying in the street with his arms upraised, begging police not to shoot.